-As the automobile came of age, however, and our highway infrastructure became much better the local railroad station fell from importance and no longer was the most essential building in towns and cities.
+As the automobile came of age, however, and our highway infrastructure became much better the local depot fell from importance and no longer was the most essential building in towns and cities.
 As the 1950s came so went the local depot in most smaller towns and cities where the car or truck was much more accessible and reliable for the short to medium distances folks usually traveled (it was also a huge financial drain on the railroads to maintain these smaller depots where the little passenger traffic there quickly dried up after World War II, so they were very happy to discontinue these trains and shutdown the depots if possible).
-And, by the 1960s even the larger and more prominent railroad stations were not immune to closure or demolition.
+And, by the 1960s even the larger and more prominent terminals were not immune to closure or demolition.

 Magnificent and Renowned Railroad Stations